trentlarson/lives-of-gifts/src/markdown/about.md

 * That cannot be emphasized enough!
 It's easy to lose sight of our ideals as we deal with everyday needs and with the people immediately around us.
 Part of our work is focused on the focus, keeping our highest goals in our sights.
+You might call it a spiritual creation since it's only in our minds... today.

 Now we invest our extra time and energy and money by giving them away, freely, until that dominates money.

 * Life's grandest rewards come from gifts without conditions, and without any expectation of return.
-We emphasize those rewards.

-* But the impact goes beyond what we can see: with a change in focus, all today's scarcity mindsets will be replaced with systems that encourage even more giving, and we will starve out extractive institutions.
+We emphasize those rewards... and we aim to replace today's today's scarcity mindsets with systems that encourage even more giving, starving out extractive institutions.
+Let's build a gifting economy.

-Some measurements (eg. money) will remain useful in many contexts.
-But the most important work we can do is unexpected and is not measured, so let's minimize our accounting systems and grow a culture that donates our work and our lives toward whatever satisfies our souls the most.
-Let's flip the script on today's trade-oriented world to one where we prioritize gifts... and go further: let's show how we can run our lives on a "gifting economy".

 ### How? ###

 We start now, wherever we are in life and in the world.

-Again, the vision comes first; just keeping it in mind will affect your actions, and communicating it to others will make it even more real.

 In terms of action:

-* Raise awareness of the time and talents that are already being given, from cooking and cleaning to going above-and-beyond with family, friends, and organizations.
-This site has suggestions for ways to record and recognize these.

-* Find where you would gain the most satisfaction and give there, filling the well of your soul.
-We suggest some places to reach out even further if you are still looking for that project that excites you.
+* Raise awareness of what is already being given: expand the "want" questions above to get started.

-* One of our initial goals is to supply someone's basic needs entirely with gifts, so if you're interested in the mechanics of this large-scale project then look for that project and reach out to us.
+* One goal is to supply someone's basic needs entirely with gifts, so if you're interested in the mechanics of that long-term project then reach out to us.

+* Find what will give you the most satisfaction: we suggest below some places to reach out even further if you are still looking for that project that excites you.
+(Plus, future app features will help advertise projects and interests.)

 ### Is it even possible? ###